 A hit and run accident is defined as a collision caused by a driver who leaves the scene of the accident.
-The accident victim can be a pedestrian, motorcyclist, or the occupant of another vehicle.
+The injured party can be a pedestrian, motorcyclist, or the occupant of another vehicle.
 Hit and run accidents cause thousands of injuries and fatalities each year throughout Indiana and the United States.

 Under Indiana law, leaving the scene of an accident is a crime.
 A driver is required to stop, provide information, and wait for the police, if necessary.
 If someone is injured, the driver must remain at the accident scene and provide reasonable assistance until emergency responders arrive to help those injured in the car accident.